Skip to main content

 Being evicted

-Evicted by your landlord or letting agent
+Evicted by a landlord or letting agent

 Your landlord must give you notice, the type and length of the notice can vary depending on the tenancy you have.
-Do not leave your home until you’re sure the notice served is legal.

-Illegal action
+Illegal action includes:

 • changing the locks while you’re out to prevent you getting back into the property